Overview

 Salzburg Cathedral visit

-Explore Salzburger Dom (Salzburg Cathedral), Which is world renowned for its 4,000-pipe organ.
-The cathedral has been hailed by some critics as the 'most perfect' Renaissance building in the Germanic countries.
-It features a marble facade and symmetrical twin towers.
+Explore Salzburger Dom (Salzburg Cathedral), world renowned for its 4,000-pipe organ.
+Often called the most perfect Renaissance building in the Germanic world, the cathedral features a striking marble façade and symmetrical twin towers.

 Salzburg city walk